statamic/statamic/README.md

 <p align="center"><img src="https://statamic.com/assets/branding/Statamic-Logo+Wordmark-Rad.svg" width="400" alt="Statamic Logo" /></p>

-# Statamic application

 ## About Statamic

 Statamic is the flat-first, Laravel + Git powered CMS designed for building beautiful, easy to manage websites.

 > [!NOTE]
-> This repository contains the code for the Statamic application, for fresh installations using Statamic CLI.
-It has some differences to the base Statamic CMS as a result, to provide everything you need to get started from scratch.
+> This repository contains the code for a fresh Statamic project that is installed via the Statamic CLI tool.
 >
-> To install Statamic into an existing Laravel codebase, or contribute to the core package, visit the [Statamic core package repository][cms-repo].
+> The code for the Statamic Composer package itself can be found at the [Statamic core package repository][cms-repo].

 ## Learning Statamic